AndrewDanilov/yii2-starter-pack/README.md

 Yii2 Starter Pack
 ====
-Starter pack for creating new projects
+Starter pack for creating new projects with admin panel, user accounts manager and file manager.

 Install
 ----